oyewoledavid/cloud-monitoring-logging-infra/README.md

-# Cloud Monitoring and Logging Infrastructure
+# 🌐 Cloud Monitoring Logging Infra

 This project sets up a real-world cloud monitoring and logging infrastructure on AWS using **Terraform**, **Ansible**, **Prometheus**, **Grafana**, **Loki**, and **Fluent Bit**.